Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Brands: Lodia (Kalbe), Imodium, “Loperamide generik”.

-Do not use if there’s fever or blood in stool—see a doctor.
+Do not use if there’s fever or blood in stool—get assessed.

 Adsorbents for Mild Diarrhoea (Activated Charcoal / Attapulgite)